AmethystDev2713/Lets-Make-A-CPU/README.md

 Let's set up a 3-register system, and adder, and a subtractor (which is basically what my 3-Bit CPU is, only with 2 register).
 This is where it's going to get really tricky, so proceed with caution.

 First, let's set up 3 registers with the mechanism we made before.
 Make sure to change which inputs of the first AND gate are inverted, so that all of them don't activate at once.
-Let's also move all the registers, NOT the instruction processors, just the RS latches, next to each other for organization purposes, and add a locker to the output of each register so we can use only the 2 we want to.
+Let's also move all the registers, NOT the instruction processors, just the RS latches, next to each other for organization and quick access purposes, and add a locker to the output of each register so we can use only the 2 we want to.

 ![3-Registers](https://github.com/AmethystDev2713/Lets-Make-A-CPU/blob/ab6a6b68f70642fe8158aaab21de44a28fcc2fd5/Images/Not%20Found.png "3-Registers")